-There were also some old historic sculptures from Asia which gave a great contrast to some postmodern sci-fi like objects.
+There were also some old historic sculptures from Asia which gave a great contrast to some postmodern sci-fi-like objects.

-One of the highlights and probably a very controversial one was a poo machine which was able to generate human poo from food.
+One of the highlights and probably a very controversial one was a poo machine that was able to generate human poo from food.
 An artificial digestive system looking like it’s coming directly out of a sci-fi movie.

 If you want to know more about MONA have a look at their website.

 A short notice regarding the images in this blog post.
 In addition to my copyright for all images on this site, images shot within the MONA building underly some additional copyright restrictions.
-I got the permission from MONA to use my images for editorial non-commercial purposes on my personal website.
+I got permission from MONA to use my images for editorial non-commercial purposes on my personal website.
 But any further usage of these images (including direct links to these images) is not allowed without further written permission both from MONA and me.